chrysaliswoon/VTTP-PAF-Assessment/README.md

 ## Project Set-up - Task 1

-- [X] Create a Git repository for this project: https://github.com/chrysaliswoon/VTTP-PAF-Assessment
+- [X] Create a Git repository for this project
-- [X] Generate a SpringBoot application and include the following dependencies:
+- [X] Unzip the file given which has the following dependencies:
   - Spring Boot Dev Tools
   - Spring Web
   - Thymeleaf